nexusformat/definitions/impatient/NXImpatient.rst

     This describes a dataset with a given numeric type and dimensions.
 In this example, the detector data is a 512 x 512 array of 32-bit integers.
 @name=value
     This describes an attribute name and value.
-Signal=1 indicates that this is the dependent data to be plotted. name -->  path
+The attribute signal=1 indicates to NeXus that this is the dependent data to be plotted. name -->  path
     Describes a link from one location to another.
 This allows us to gather the most important data together in an NXdata group while leaving detailed metadata in the individual component definitions.

-The following groups are present in most data files:
+The following groups are required to be present in all NeXus data files:

 entry:NXentry
     At the root level of a NeXus file are the NXentry groups.
     Each entry represents a separate dataset, and we can store multiple datasets in the same file.

+data:NXdata
+    This is a convenience group so that a general plotting program can identify *from this group alone* what is the default data to render on a plot.
+    It is supposed to hold the most important data items of the experiment.

+The following additional groups are present in most NeXus data files:

 sample:NXsample
     This group contains datasets which describe everything we